ChrystleMyrnaLobo/scribble/GitTutorial.md

 'Clone or Download > Clone with HTTPS'
 Copy the URL (It will be something like https://github.com/path/to/repo')
-3. Setup remote which is where your local repo will be pushed and fetched `git remote add origin https://github.com/path/to/repo`
+3. Setup remote which is where your local repo will be pushed and fetched `git remote add origin https://github.com/path/to/repo`.
+To update the url for `origin` use `git remote set-url origin` instead.
 4. Check the remote
 `git remote -v`